yasinabdmahmood/knowlege-base/rails/associations/Routing.md

 ```ruby
 get '/photos', to: 'photos#index'
 ```
-This will create a route that maps the root URL /photos to the index action in the PhotosController.
+This will create a route that maps the root URL `/photos` to the `index` action in the `PhotosController`.